Just-about/just-rewards-oss/README.md

 # Just Rewards ◢◢

-Welcome to Just Rewards, a feature of [Just About](https://justabout.com) that makes earning rewards even easier.
+Welcome to Just Rewards, an extension of [Just About](https://justabout.com) that makes earnings rewards even easier.

 ## Purpose